johnkou97/johnkou97.github.io/_projects/exomoons.md

 | 20                    | 500                       | 130                                          |

 <p></p>

+The study demonstrates that moons with higher masses and shorter orbital periods are easier to detect.
+With current noise levels (500 m/s), only moons above 40 Earth masses with 10-day periods are detectable.
+However, reducing noise to 250 m/s lowers this threshold to 20 Earth masses.
+For longer periods (20 days), the minimum detectable mass increases, showing that orbital characteristics significantly impact detectability.
+These findings emphasize the importance of high-precision instruments like CRIRES+ in advancing exomoon detection capabilities.

 ## Real Data and Surface Spots
 This chapter analyzes real radial velocity data from β Pictoris b collected with the CRIRES+ spectrograph.
 Observed fluctuations are hypothesized to result from atmospheric phenomena, such as surface spots.
 Simulations show that patterns of 21–33 spots could plausibly explain the observed frequencies, though further analysis is needed to confirm.